Please ensure Javascript is enabled for purposes of website accessibility

 top of page

-I am a regular contributor to the Trout Unlimited Community Forum.
-On that site I find great tips on everything from gear to destinations.
-My comments relative to satellite messengers/tracking devices inspired a blog post from a fellow contributor regarding the value of these devices, particularly in an emergency.
-It had me thinking about the things I do (or should be doing) to ensure my safety while fishing, especially in remote areas.
+I am a regular reader of and contributor to the Trout Unlimited Community Forum where I find great tips on everything from destinations to gear recommendations.
+One string of posts relating to satellite messengers/tracking devices had me thinking about the things I do (or should be doing) to ensure my safety while fishing, especially in remote areas.

 Garmin inReach Mini clips to my chest pack